MATH 320 Probability

 General

-- Understand the theory and the applications of discrete and continuous random variables.
+- Apply the theory of discrete and continuous random variables to solve problems in probability.

-- Understand the theory and the applications of multivariate probability distributions, conditional expectations, and covariances.
+- Apply multivariate probability distributions, conditional expectations, and covariances.